In this final post of this series, we will solve the two remaining passages and fine-tune the methods discussed so far.

 So by rejection, you are again left with the right option, in this case, A.

 If you read this passage in under 3 minutes and answered the other two questions in about 4 minutes, you will have 6 marks in about 7 minutes.
-If you found yourself even remotely struggling with this question then you should have asked yourself whether you want to waste time over this.
+If you found yourself even remotely struggling with the Summary Question then you should have asked yourself whether you want to waste time over this.

 Once you read the first two paragraphs you will see there are no questions on both of them.